srp33/ExpressionAble-CLI/README.md

 Syntax for such a query uses basic Python logical syntax, as shown by the following example:
 `--filter "ColumnName1 > 12.5 and (ColumnName2 == 'x' or ColumnName2 =='y')"`

+Applying filters means that only those columns that are filtered on (in the above example, ColumnName1 and ColumnName2) will appear in the output file.
+If you wish to include additional columns, you can do so with the `--columns` flag followed by a list of comma-separated column names.
+If you wish to include all columns in the output, you can simply use the `--all_columns` flag.

 ## Currently Supported Formats
 #### Input Formats:
 * CSV